johnpl-io/C99-Compiler/README.md

 **LATER**
 - incorporate symbol table into parser (Colin + John)
 - function to do edge case checks before installing into symbol table (Colin + John)

+**LIST TO KEEP TRACK OF STUFF**

+- still need to do struct, therefore still no function within symbtab.c to define struct/union symbols and no functionality to insert them into the symbol table
+- come back to the decl spec list (6.7.0)
+- ignore enums
+-